microsoft/terminal/doc/specs/Configuration object for profiles.md

 the values from the profile itself.
 If the profile does not define an `unfocusedState`, then the global/default `unfocusedState` is used for this profile.

+Thus, if a user wishes for the unfocused state to look the same as the focused state for a particular profile, while still having a global/default unfocused state appearance, they simply need to define an emplty `unfocusedState` for that profile (similarly, they could define just 1 or 2 parameters if they wish for minimal changes between the focused and unfocused states for that profile).

 ## UI/UX Design

 Users will be able to add a new setting to their profiles that will look like this: